defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

   - Hardware Device
     - *set the device you want object to use. object will try using the device you set, if not supported, it will try using other hardware devices. if all devices are not supported, it will fallback to software decode*

-- Force No Audio
-  - *Don't play audio and sync with external clock*
-  - *This is a legacy feature for single instance SDL backend, kept for compatibility*

 ## Action

+- Reset Display
+  - *reset display to transparent if video is not playing*

 - Open Video
   - *If open failed, extension will keep previous frame*